 Fitting in the original sentence:

-- Cannot use “Should” with the subjunctive verb.
+- “Should” cannot be used with the subjunctive verb.

 - “should be given next” is too wordy a replacement for “followed by”